Christmas Tree Recycling

 North County

-Santa Ynez Valley Recycling and Transfer Station
+Santa Ynez Valley Recycling & Transfer Station

 4004 Foxen Canyon Road